-Sheila McMullin is an after-school creative writing and college prep instructor, supports VIDA–Women in Literary Arts as a Web Assistant, and is a contributing poetry editor and the blog editor for ROAR Magazine.
-She holds her MFA in Poetry from George Mason Univeristy where she was the 2012-2013 Heritage Fellow and the poetry editor and blog/twitter manager for So to Speak: a journal of language of art.
-During her final year at GMU, Sheila interned at the Library of Congress in the Poetry and Literature Center helping to create easily accessible poetry resources for the public through the LOC database.
+Sheila McMullin is an intersectional feminist, poet, after-school creative writing and college prep instructor.
+She supports VIDA–Women in Literary Arts as the Managing Editor where she writes the column “Spotlight On!” celebrating literary magazines that publish a diverse representation of writers.
+She co-managed the release of the inaugural 2014 Women of Color Count and co-leads the management of the expanded 2015 survey representing LGBTQI writers, disabled writers, and writers of color.
+She works for Shout Mouse Press, a writing program and publishing house with a mission to amplify unheard and underrepresented voices.
+Currently she is working on book projects with young authors at Beacon House Community Ministry and Ballou High School.
+She holds her MFA in Poetry from George Mason University where she was the 2012-2013 Heritage Fellow and the poetry editor and blog/twitter manager for So to Speak: a journal of language of art.
+During her final year at GMU, McMullin interned at the Library of Congress in the Poetry and Literature Center helping to create easily accessible poetry resources for the public through the LOC database.
 In 2010, Sheila lived and traveled throughout China teaching English to university students in the Shandong Province.
-For further publications and awards, please visit the Publications & Readings and C.V.
+For further information on publications, experience, and awards, please visit the Publications & Readings and C.V.
 Page.